-The grievance portfolio provides confidential advice and handles all inquiries and grievances related to terms and conditions of employment of faculty and academic librarians who are members of UTFA.
+The grievance portfolio provides confidential advice and handles inquiries and grievances related to terms and conditions of employment of faculty and academic librarians who are members of UTFA.
 Most of our files are advice files rather than formal grievances.
 Members may seek our advice and assistance without filing a grievance.

 One of the duties of the Vice-President, Grievances, is to identify the Administration’s potential violation of policy.
 Most grievances are based on violations of policy or established practices at the University.
 We also assist members with concerns or difficulties in the tenure, continuing status (teaching stream), and permanent status (librarian) review processes.